ITfoxtec/FoxIDs/docs/index.md

 Please ask your question on [Stack Overflow](https://stackoverflow.com) and email a link to <a href="mailto:support@itfoxtec.com?subject=FoxIDs">support@itfoxtec.com</a> for me to answer.

-# How FoxIDs works
+## How FoxIDs works

 FoxIDs is a multi-tenant system designed to be deployed in the Azure cloud.
 FoxIDs support being deployed as a service used by many companies, organizations etc. each with its one tenant.
 Or to be deployed in a company's Azure subscription where only one tenant is configured in FoxIDs holding company's entire security service.

-FoxIDs structure:
+**FoxIDs structure**

 - **Tenant** contain the company, organization, individual etc. security service.
-A tenant holds the tracks.
+A tenant contains the tracks.
-- **Track** is the production, QA, test etc. environment.
-Each track contains a user repository.
-A track holds the up parties and down parties.
+- **Track** is a production, QA, test etc. environment.
+Each track contains a user repository and a track contains the up parties and down parties.
-- **Up Party** is the upwards trust / federation or login configuration.
+- **Up Party** is a upwards trust / federation or login configuration.
 Currently support: login (one view with both username and password) and SAML 2.0.
 Future support: OpenID Connect and two step login (two views separating the username and password input).
-- **Down party** is the downward application configuration.
+- **Down party** is a downward application configuration.
 Currently support: OpenID Connect (secret or PKCE), OAuth 2.0 API and SAML 2.0.

 ![FoxIDs structure](images/structure.png)

 FoxIDs support unlimited tenants.
 Unlimited tracks in a tenant.
-Unlimited users, up parties and down partis in a track.
+Unlimited users, up parties and down parties in a track.